Ajanta Caves: Cave 20

 Cave 20 is a monastery hall (16.2 × 17.91 m) from the 5th century.
 Its construction, states Spink, was started in the 460s by king Upendragupta, with his expressed desire "to make the great tree of religious merit grow".
 The work on Cave 20 was pursued in parallel with other caves.
 Cave 20 has exquisite detailing, states Spink, but it was relatively lower on priority than Caves 17 and 19.
 The work on Cave 20 was intermittently stopped and then continued in the following decade.

 The vihara consists of a sanctum, four cells for monks and a pillared verandah with two stone cut windows for light.
 Prior to entering the main hall, on the left of veranda are two Buddhas carved above the window and side cell.
 The ceiling of the main hall has remnants of painting.
 The sanctum Buddha is in preaching posture.
 The cave is known for the sculpture showing seven Buddhas with attendants on its lintel.
 The cave has a dedicatory Sanskrit inscription in Brahmi script in its verandah, and it calls the cave as a mandapa.

 Many of the figural and ornamental carvings in Cave 20 are similar to Cave 19, and to a lesser degree to those found in Cave 17.
 This may be because the same architects and artisans were responsible for the evolution of the three caves.
 The door frames in Cave 20 are quasi-structural, something unique at the Ajanta site.
 The decorations are also innovative in Cave 20, such as one showing the Buddha seated against two pillows and "a richly laden mango tree behind him", states Spink.

 Cave 21

-Cave 21 is a hall (28.56 × 28.03 m) with twelve rock-cut rooms for monks, a sanctum, twelve pillared and pilastered verandah.
+Cave 21 is a hall (29.56 × 28.03 m) with twelve rock-cut rooms for monks, a sanctum, and twelve pillared and pilastered verandah.
 The carvings on the pilaster include those of animals and flowers.
-The pillars feature reliefs of apsaras, Nagaraja and Nagarani, as well as devotees bowing with the namaste mudra.
+The pillars feature reliefs of apsaras, Nagaraja, and Nagarani, as well as devotees bowing with the Anjali mudra.
 The hall shows evidence that it used to be completely painted.
 The sanctum Buddha is shown in preaching posture.